zer0ltrnce/exodbhealer/README.md

 ![Python](https://img.shields.io/badge/Python-3.6+-blue.svg) ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-ExoCAD db healer is a graphical user interface (GUI) tool developed to simplify the organization and management of ExoCAD project folders.
-The application allows you to automatically rename project folders based on information contained within ExoCAD settings files (XML) and `.dentalProject` files.
+ExoCAD db healer is a graphical tool designed specifically for situations where you've changed the project naming format in ExoCAD, causing old project paths to break.
+This application isn’t meant to simply organize or simplify — it’s built to fix the folder structure inside your CAD-Data directory.
+It automatically renames existing project folders to match the naming convention defined in your current defaultsettings.cfg, restoring consistency and functionality to your ExoCAD database.

 ## Features